 Table of Contents

-Comprised of some of the oldest colonies in the galaxy, the Alliance has an incredibly complex cultural diversity with ties to almost every nation and group from old Earth.
+Comprised of some of the oldest colonies in explored space, the Alliance has an incredibly complex cultural diversity with ties to almost every nation and group from old Earth.
 In most cases, the core world – the world at the heart of the region – dominates the cultural landscape of the sector.
 With the migration of people and goods in a region originating front these planets, they often become melting pots of numerous cultures dominated by the cultural background of the worlds’ founders.
 Regional governors head these areas within the Alliance and are treated ‘protectorates’ within the Alliance charter.
 As of the 3300s, there are 15 protectorates each with a distinct and unique history.

 The Core Worlds also benefit from a denser population and more ‘creature comforts’ than some of the younger colonies.
 Massive public transit infrastructure makes travel across the planets and in between them commonplace, and an extremely high standard of living – fueled mostly by inequalities in some of the newer Alliance member worlds – leave some bitterness in other regions.
 Additionally, core worlds tend to have an even longer life expectancy than the national average, paid for by private medical industries which push the frontier of life-extending treatments.